 - Carotid ultrasound.
 Using detailed images, this is a way to view your blood flow and depict any fatty deposits in your carotid arties.

-- Cerebral angiogram, which involves inserting a catheter through a small incision and into your carotid or vertebral arteries.
+- Cerebral angiogram.
+This test involves inserting a catheter through a small incision and into your carotid or vertebral arteries.
 From there, your doctor can establish a detailed view of the arteries in your neck and brain.

 - Echocardiogram.
-This uses sound waves to determine the location of any blood clots that may have traveled from your heart to your brain.
+The echocardiogram uses sound waves to determine the location of any blood clots that may have traveled from your heart to your brain.

 Your doctor may also conduct blood tests to help determine: